History of Asia: India

 The Maurya and Gupta empires are called the Golden Age of India and were marked by extensive inventions and discoveries in science, technology, art, religion, and philosophy that crystallized the elements of what is generally known as Indian culture.
-The religions of Hinduism and Buddhism, which began in the Indian sub-continent, were important influences on South, East and Southeast Asia.
+The religions of Hinduism and Buddhism, which originated in the Indian subcontinent, were important influences on South, East and Southeast Asia.

-Hinduism expansion in Asia, from its heartland in Indian Subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.
+Hinduism expansion in Asia, from its heartland in Indian subcontinent, to the rest of Asia, especially Southeast Asia, started circa 1st century marked with the establishment of early Hindu settlements and polities in Southeast Asia.

 By 600 BC, the Indian subcontinent was politically fragmented into numerous states, including the sixteen major Mahājanapadas (Sanskrit: महाजनपद) and many smaller kingdoms and republics that often competed and feuded with one another.

 In 327 BC, Alexander the Great advanced through Bactria and crossed into northwestern India.
 He campaigned across the Punjab to the Beas River, but his army refused to march farther east into the Ganges basin, forcing him to retreat.
 The Macedonian withdrawal weakened Greek control in the region and opened the way for new powers.

 Shortly afterward, Chandragupta Maurya, with the counsel of Chanakya, overthrew the Nanda dynasty around 321 BC and established the Maurya Empire (Sanskrit: मौर्य राजवंश, Maurya Rājavaṃśa).
 The Mauryan state became one of the world’s largest empires of its time, stretching north to the Himalayas, east into what is now Assam, west beyond modern Pakistan, and annexing Balochistan and much of present-day Afghanistan at its greatest extent.
 South of the empire lay Tamilakam, an independent region dominated by the Cholas, Pandyas, and Cheras.